hugoqnc/Split/README.md

 - This app works on Apple devices running iOS 15 / iPadOS 15 or higher
 - Developped using [SwiftUI](https://developer.apple.com/xcode/swiftui/), which results in native and fluid components and animations
 - The image recognition part is achieved through Apple's [Vision](https://developer.apple.com/documentation/vision) Framework
-- This project uses a single [Swift Packages](https://developer.apple.com/documentation/swift_packages) dependency: [SlideOverCard](https://github.com/joogps/SlideOverCard), that provides beautiful tutorial cards
+- This project uses two [Swift Packages](https://developer.apple.com/documentation/swift_packages) dependencies: [SlideOverCard](https://github.com/joogps/SlideOverCard), that provides beautiful tutorial cards, and [ConfettiSwiftUI](https://github.com/simibac/ConfettiSwiftUI), that provides confetti animations.
 - Split! does not collect your data.
 You can find the privacy policy [here](PRIVACY.md).

 ## Highlights